This is my mom’s version of oven-baked chicken. It’s done the Lebanese way, which is made with tons of garlic and lemon.

 - 3 egg whites, room temperature

-- 3/4 cup vegetable oil or until sauce thickens
+- 3/4 cup Canola oil or as much needed until sauce thickens

 - 2-3 tablespoons cold water

 ***TAKE OUT ALL YOU INGREDIENTS AND MAKE SURE THEY ARE ROOM TEMPERATURE.
 THIS IS VITAL.
 THE WATER OR ICE CUBES MUST BE THE ONLY THING THAT IS COLD.

 In a medium sized processor, add in the four garlic cloves, cut in half.

 Sprinkle in the salt.

 Add in lemon crystals, citric acid or lemon juice. (whatever you're using)